Colorado Supreme Court Blocks Trump from 2024 Ballots– U.S. Supreme Court Showdown Loom

 The Colorado Supreme Court‘s decision is part of a broader legal landscape where other state courts are also grappling with challenges to Trump‘s inclusion on ballots under the 14th Amendment.
 While the ruling has implications for Colorado, it raises the question of whether similar challenges will arise in other states.
 The legal debate revolves around the interpretation of Section 3 and its applicability to presidential candidates.

-Highly Classified Intelligence Binder Mysteriously Vanished From Trump Administration
+Highly Classified Intelligence Binder Mysteriously Vanished from Trump Administration

 Trump’s Ongoing Quagmire with Classified Documents and Cases.